Nuclear safety in the United States: GE Mark 1 reactor containment design

 General Electric's Mark I reactor containment design has been long criticized by experts over its relatively weak containment vessel.
 Notably, Three GE scientists resigned in 1976 in protest of the design of the Mark I containment system.
 David Lochbaum, chief nuclear safety officer with the Union of Concerned Scientists, has repeatedly questioned the safety of the Fukushima I Plant's GE Mark 1 reactor containment design.
 In a 2012 nuclear power safety report, David Lochbaum and Edwin Lyman said:

 The designs of the Fukushima reactors closely resemble those of many U.S. reactors, and the respective emergency response procedures are comparable as well.
-But while most U.S. reactors may not be vulnerable to that site’s specific earthquake/ tsunami sequence, they are vulnerable to other severe natural disasters.
+But while most U.S. reactors may not be vulnerable to that site's specific earthquake/ tsunami sequence, they are vulnerable to other severe natural disasters.
 Moreover, similarly serious conditions could be created by a terrorist attack.

 Aging of nuclear reactors

 An important concern in the nuclear safety field is the aging of nuclear reactors.
-Quality Assurance Technicians, weld inspectors and radiographers use ultrasonic waves to look for cracks and other defects in hot metal parts, in order to identify “microscale” defects that lead to big cracks.
+Quality Assurance Technicians, weld inspectors and radiographers use ultrasonic waves to look for cracks and other defects in hot metal parts, in order to identify "microscale" defects that lead to big cracks.

 Population considerations

 111 million people live within 50 miles of U.S. nuclear power plants.
+Of these people, it seems that the trust that they have in relation to their safety is impacted by the amount of time they have lived near a power plant.
+When a person has lived in the area longer, they tend to worry less about the possibility of nuclear terror due to their awareness of what is happening within the power plant.
+There is also a correlation between how much people understand about what is happening within the nuclear power plant and their trust.
+When people have a better understanding of procedures, then they are inclined to be more trusting.

+There are also many tests that are run regularly within nuclear power plants to ensure that safety is prioritized.
+For example, machine learning (ML) based predictions are often used within nuclear power plants.
+These predictions are then tested and evaluated to assess their accuracy to prove that these ML predictions are reliable.
+Regular testing and showing that these power plants can be trusted helps the population to feel more safe and have more trust.